1957–58 Port Vale F.C. season

-The 1957–58 season was Port Vale's 46th season of football in the English Football League, and their first full season (eighth overall) back in the Third Division South following their relegation from the Second Division.
+The 1957–58 season was Port Vale's 46th season of football in the English Football League and their first full season (eighth overall) back in the Third Division South following their relegation from the Second Division.
 An unusual season, the regional split was to be abolished at the season's end, meaning the bottom two clubs of the Second Division and the clubs placed 2nd to 12th in the Third Division North and the Third Division South would be the founder members of the Third Division.
 It also meant that the bottom twelve clubs of the Third Division North and the Third Division South would be the founder members of the Fourth Division.
 In effect, the team's performance in this season could see them placed in either the second, third or fourth tier the following season.

-Finishing in fifteenth, what would have otherwise been a mid-table finish of little consequence saw them relegated to the Fourth Division.
+Under manager Norman Low, the side started brightly, winning four of their first six fixtures and notably doing the league double over Southampton — including a 4–0 victory at Vale Park.
+The attacking policy soon paid off as Stan Steele, Jack Wilkinson, and Harry Poole all reached double figures in goals by mid-season.
+Despite this promising form, a poor run after Christmas — highlighted by eight defeats in their final 12 matches — dragged them to a 15th‑place finish, and they were placed in the newly formed Fourth Division for the 1958–59 campaign.

+In the FA Cup, Vale progressed past Shrewsbury Town in the first round courtesy of Wilkinson's brace, but exited in the Second Round, losing 4–3 away to Hull City in the replay.
+Financially, average attendance dipped to 10,457, resulting in reduced gate receipts (~£33,800), though tight budgeting and transfer sales allowed the club to register a modest profit of £145.
+Highlights off the pitch included the arrival of key signings such as goalkeeper Keith Jones and forward Jack Wilkinson, although a mid‑season acquisition of Noel Kinsey failed to arrest the late slump.
+Steele ended the campaign as Vale's top scorer with 22 goals — his efforts emblematic of a squad in transition and a season of high hopes ultimately unfulfilled.